Questions and Answers for Older Workers After a Job Loss

 A good way to begin any job search is to take a step back to assess your skills.
-You can do this by using the ISEEK Skills Assessment.
 Write about three to five work experiences you've had that you enjoyed or were good at.
 Next, try to identify the similarities across all those experiences.
 This can be a good way to identify three or four of your best skills.
 Once you've done that, take the Skills Profiler to rate your skills and view occupations that are a good match for you.
 Or check out O*NET's free assessment tools.

 How do I deal with age discrimination on the job market?